hackclub/hackclub/applications/jonathan/echoing_green_14.md

 it.
 When I was in highschool, I asked over a dozen restaurants to donate food to a program I started for the homeless.

-While in college, I was one of the lead organizers of PennApps, my school’s hackathon.
+While in college, I was one of the lead organizers of PennApps, my school's hackathon.
 I was one of the five people that grew it from 90 Penn students to over 1000 of the best hackers in the world.
 I personally raised thousands of dollars in sponsorship per semester from companies including Amazon, Comcast,